Steven0818/MLDS2017/hw4/scripts/README.md

 your own preprocessing script, copy the existing `{name}_preprocess.py` and start hacking.

-Finally, the core preprocess logic for every line is written in `preprocess.py` If there is any change in the preprocessing scripts, re-run `bootstrap.py` to overwrite the old files.
+Finally, the core preprocess logic for each line is written in `preprocess.py` If there is any change in the preprocessing scripts, re-run `bootstrap.py` to overwrite the old files.